tabassumtamanna/iTodo/README.md

 ## Overview

-In iTodo app, users can create their to-do list, delete task and see the archive list.
+In iTodo app, users can manage their to-do list and see the archive list.
+Archive list are group by dates.

 ## Features

-- Use Google SignIn with Firebase
+- Allow user to login using Google Authentication
-- Use Firebase to store data
+- Used Firebase for Data Persistence

-- Build an user interfaces with multiple pages of content
+## App Workflow

-## How to use the app
+User has to login either using their google account or personalized email address.

-This app allows users to add their daily task list.
+Upon successfull login, users are redirected to app dashboard.

-First the user logs in to the app using their google/any email account.
-After login, the app takes the user to the Todo List view.
+In the dashboard navigation bar contains the profile picture in the left side and logout option on the right.

-This view has two tabs at the bottom: one is Task List and another is Archived List.
+Also in the dashboard user will have the option to add a task using a input box followed by a add button.

-On Task List View user can add task for today.
-There is a checkbox with each task.
-When user checked the task, it will be marked as completed.
-The completed tasks show as gray colors.
-User can delete any task by slide the task and click the delete button.
+After adding a task it will appear as a list in the dashboard followed by a checkbox.
+Checkbox allow user to check/uncheck a task.

-On the Archive Task View, user can see previous tasks list groped by the dates.
-The completed tasks shows as gray with completed date.
+At the bottom of the dashboard there are two tabs: one is for the dashboard and another is the Archived List.

-Both the Task List and Archive List tab share the same navigation bar.
+Archived List contains all old tasks group by the dates.

-The left bar button show if the user has a profile picture for that email address.
+In both list completed task are shown as grey and non completed task shown as black.

-The right bar button is the logout button.
+User can remove any task from dashboard using swipe feature.

 ## Tools